iamrahulramu/Smart-Irrigation-System/README.md

 ---

 ## Acknowledgements
-This project was a collaborative effort.
-Special thanks to fellow contributors, Preethalakshmi Kumaran and Prashob Saji James, for their valuable contributions.
+This project was a collaborative effort developed between March 2023 and May 2023.
+Special thanks to fellow contributors Preethalakshmi Kumaran and Prashob Saji James for their valuable contributions.